 We are able to offer an excellent range of modules providing both a national and international focus, giving students plenty of choice.
 Pathways offer students module choices to develop their own specialist interests.

 The staff at the Department of Politics work to create a relaxed and friendly atmosphere.
 Due to the small size of the seminar groups and the MA-programme in general, lecturers know students individually, and are easily accessible.
 This stands in stark contrast to the vast and anonymous lectures in some competing MA-programmes at other Universities.

-The University of Liverpool is a Russell Group member, an organization of leading research and teaching Universities in the UK.
+The University of Liverpool is a Russell Group member, an organisation of leading research and teaching Universities in the UK.
 All staff are actively researching and publishing in their fields and have national and international reputations.
-This provides huge benefits for the MA programme as this translates in to the classroom.
+This provides huge benefits for the MA programme as this translates into the classroom.
 Courses are based on the latest research and give students insight into cutting-edge developments in their fields.

 Studying Politics develops critical and research skills valued by employers – data collection and analysis, problem-solving, argument and self-expression.
 Graduates have achieved much success in areas such as broadcasting, journalism, the civil service, government (local, national and European), marketing, public relations and academia.